openedx/repo-tools-data-schema/README.rst

 -----------------

 Contributions are very welcome.
-Please read `How To Contribute <https://github.com/openedx/edx-platform/blob/master/CONTRIBUTING.rst>`_ for details.
-Even though they were written with ``edx-platform`` in mind, the guidelines should be followed for all Open edX projects.
+Please read `How To Contribute <https://github.com/openedx/.github/blob/master/CONTRIBUTING.md>`_ for details. should be followed for all Open edX projects.

 Reporting Security Issues